 USDA Community Facilities Direct Loan and Grant Program

-The USDA Community Facilities Loan and Grant Program provides loans, grants, and loan guarantees for essential community facilities in rural areas.
+The USDA Community Facilities Direct Loan and Grant Program provides direct loans and/or grants for essential community facilities in rural areas.
 Priority is given to healthcare, education, and public safety projects.
 Funds may be used to construct, enlarge, or improve facilities.